-In 2016, the legislature enacted Public Chapter 749, which authorizes counties to purchase insurance policies in place of bonds for both officials and employees.
+Counties are authorized to purchase insurance policies in place of bonds for both officials and employees.
 Purchase of such insurance policies is purely optional and at the discretion of the county legislative body.
-Under the new law, the county legislative body can opt to cover all or some of the county's officials and employees using insurance rather than bonds.
+The county legislative body can opt to cover all or some of the county's officials and employees using insurance rather than bonds.

 Choosing the insurance option does not affect the liability limits provided in the Tennessee Governmental Tort Liability Act.